 - Day 27-28: Begin testing dayparting for top campaigns

-- Day 29-30: Comprehensive performance review and strategy adjustment
+- Day 29-30: Comprehensive performance review and strategy adjustment using the new Performance Insights tool

 Pro Tip: Document everything in your first 30 days.
 The patterns you observe will form the foundation of your long-term strategy.